imfd-stroemungsmechanik/introduction-into-cfd/4_airfoil/2_solving.md

 }
 ```

 Once the simulation has finished and all the time directories are written out, the data written by the function objects can be analyzed.
 This data can typically be plotted in a diagram using Microsoft Excel, Python, Gnuplot or any other tool.
-In order to quickly evaluate the monitored results from the function objects, a script is added to the backward-step case directory called `create_plots.py`.
+In order to quickly evaluate the monitored results from the function objects, a script is added to the airfoil case directory called `create_plots.py`.
 Executing it will automatically create the diagrams for residuals and average inlet pressure after the run.
 By typing the following command in the terminal, the diagrams are created using Python and stored as png file:

 ```bash
 python3 create_plots.py